ratnesh1729/dotfiles/README.md

 # dotfiles for emacs
-Modified from [this repo](https://github.com/jardon-u/dotfiles.git) for my usage
+Extended and modified from [this repo](https://github.com/jardon-u/dotfiles.git) for my usage
 ## Content

 Clone - Use `recursive` clone to get sky-color-clock (sample in screenshot below)